Get the best service and rates by dealing direct with Daintree Valley Haven.

 They have an airy open-plan studio-style layout with ensuite, lounge area and a timber dining setting.

-There is either a Queen or King/Twin bed with sofa-bed for a third adult guest - kindly note there are no facilities for children under 12.
+There is either a Queen or King bed with convertible sofa-bed for a third adult guest - kindly note there are no facilities for children under 12.

 The kitchenette has cooktop, microwave, fridge and all cooking utensils.
-A breakfast basket is delivered daily - tropical fruit, juice, cereals, home-made jam and yoghurt and local tea and coffee.
+A breakfast basket is delivered daily - tropical fruit, juice, cereals, home-made jam and yoghurt, coffee and locally-grown tea.
 Other self-cook meals and drinks are available.

 Please note minimum stay is 2 nights.

 The Daintree Wet Tropics and Great Barrier Reef region is a world-famous birdwatchers' Paradise with over 430 species having been recorded - this is more than half the species found in Australia.

 Varied vegetation on the property ensures regular seasonal visits by a wide range of bird species (with more than 140 having been identified at Daintree Valley Haven).

 Birders will find that the bungalows provide perfect birdwatching accommodation, each having it's own private verandah overlooking water and many species of old- and new-growth rainforest trees.

 There are also numerous tropical fruit trees and nectar-producing flowering plants which attract different bird species including a large variety of Honeyeaters; the wetlands-dam is visited by many water-birds - Black Bitterns, various Egrets and Herons, Spoonbills, Kingfishers and Rainbow Bee-eaters swooping over the water.

 ... what a fabulous location!
 The wildlife is great - we saw over 30